-Homemade BBQ sauce couldn’t be easier!
-This sweet and slightly spicy homemade BBQ sauce represents the flavors you would expect out of Kansas City.
-With a tomato base, molasses, and sugar, you get that classic flavor with a little bit of heat.
+Homemade Kansas City BBQ Sauce couldn’t be easier!
+This sweet and slightly spicy homemade BBQ sauce represents the flavors you would expect from a Kansas City style sauce.
+With a tomato base, molasses, sugar, and seasonings, you get that classic flavor with a little bit of heat.

 Sauces come in all flavor profiles.
 Really it reflects the flavors regionally that evolved around the country.
-In the Carolinas, you have vinegar based sauces (among others).
-Texas, you’ll find less of a sauce and more of a flavor mop while cooking.
-And in Alabama it’s a mayo-like white sauce.
+In the Carolinas, you have vinegar-based sauces (among others).
+In Texas, you’ll find less of a sauce and more of a flavor mop while cooking.
+And in Alabama you’ll find a mayo-like white sauce.

 But in Kansas City, it’s all about the sweet and slightly spicy tomato and molasses based sauce.
-The kind that we all grew up with.
-The kind that BBQ joints throughout the city tend to toss their famous burnt ends in.
+The kind that many of us grew up with.
+The kind that BBQ joints throughout Kansas City tend to toss their famous burnt ends in.
 If you haven’t been to Oklahoma Joe’s, or some of the other pit houses in the state, it is worth the trip.
-You can learn more about other styles of bbq sauces at this post about bbq sauce styles.
+You can learn more about other styles of BBQ sauces at this post about BBQ sauce styles.

 How to Make BBQ Sauce From Scratch